SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

 // TODO: Example where this matters?

-The local strategy iteration algorithm fills this gap by performing strategy iteration on a _subgame_, a parity game performed on a subgraph of the main game, and providing a way to determine whether this is enough to infer the winner in the full game.
+The local strategy iteration algorithm @friedmann_local fills this gap by performing strategy iteration on a _subgame_, a parity game performed on a subgraph of the main game, and providing a way to determine whether this is enough to infer the winner in the full game.
 It may happen that the winner is not immediately decidable, in which case the subgame would have to be _expanded_.
 To do this we will need to define what a subgame is, how to expand it and what is the condition that decides the winner on a vertex.

 #definition("subgame")[
   Let $G = (V_0, V_1, E, p)$ be a parity game, $U subset.eq V$ and $E' subset.eq E sect (U times U)$, then $G' = (V_0 sect U, V_1 sect U, E', p|_U)$, where $p|_U$ is the function $p$ with domain restricted to $U$, is a subgame of $G$.
 We will write $G' = (G, U, E')$ for brevity.